MileHacker Logo

 • Carry a reusable water bottle; tap water is safe.

-• Return empty disposable plastic bottles/cans for a refund (pant system).
+• Return empty plastic bottles/cans for a refund (pant system).

 • Seek hotels and travel agencies with environmental certifications, like those on Ecobnb.

-• Prioritize low-impact activities and wildlife respect on tours, to give an example those from G Adventures.
+• Prioritize low-impact activities and wildlife respect on tours, for instance those from G Adventures.

 Mindful Consumption

-Support ethical manufacturing and minimize waste through informed purchasing.
+Support ethical production and minimize waste through informed purchasing.

 Ethical Shopping